YottaDB/YDBDoc/ProgGuide/commands.rst

 * The optional truth-valued expression following the parameter list, or the entryref if the argument contains no parameter list, specifies the argument postconditional and controls whether YottaDB performs a DO using that argument.
 * An indirection operator and an expression atom evaluating to a list of one or more DO arguments form a legal argument for a DO.

 An explicit or implicit QUIT within the scope of the DO, but not within the scope of any other DO, FOR, XECUTE, or extrinsic, returns execution to the instruction following the calling point.
 This point may be the next DO argument or another command.
-At the end of a routine, or the end of a nesting level created by an argumentless DO, YottaDB performs an implicit QUIT.
+At the end of a routine, or at the end of a nesting level created by an argumentless DO, YottaDB performs an implicit QUIT.
 Any line that reduces the current level of nesting by changing the number of leading periods (.) causes an implicit QUIT, even if that line only contains a comment.
 Terminating the image and execution of ZGOTO commands are the only ways to avoid eventually returning execution to the calling point.

 A DO command may optionally pass parameters to the invoked subroutine.
-For more information about entryrefs and parameter passing, refer to `Chapter 5: “General Language Features of M” <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`__.
+For more information about entryrefs and parameter passing, refer to `Chapter 5: “General Language Features of M” <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`_.

 +++++++++++++++++++++
 Examples of DO